msyamkumar/cs220-projects/spring20/p6/README.md

 ### Q17: which wine varieties are produced by the "Quinta Nova de Nossa Senhora do Carmo" winery?

-### Q18: what percentage of the varieties produced by "Global Wines" are also produced by "Quinta Nova de Nossa Senhora do Carmo"?
+### Q18: what percentage of the varieties produced by "Ironstone" are also produced by "Quinta Nova de Nossa Senhora do Carmo"?
 Quinta Nova wants to better understand their competition, so they hired a savvy data scientist (you!) to keep an eye on the competition.